bjtaylor1/WaveGenerator/README.md

 output(t) = masterGain(t) * carrier(t) * product(pulseContribution[i](t))
 ```

 The carrier is always present and is clamped to at least `200 Hz`.
 Pulse frequencies are independent and editable in the `0...5 Hz` range.
+(If a pulse frequency is zero, that just means it outputs the carrier frequency as a constant tone.)
 Final samples are clamped to `-1...1` before output.

 ## Why changes stay smooth